filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus mpool replace [command options] <from> <nonce> | <message-cid>

 OPTIONS:
-   --gas-feecap value   gas feecap for new message (burn and pay to miner, attoFIL/GasUnit) --gas-premium value  gas price for new message (pay to miner, attoFIL/GasUnit) --gas-limit value    gas limit for new message (GasUnit) (default: 0) --auto               automatically reprice the specified message (default: false) --fee-limit max-fee  Spend up to X FIL for this message in units of FIL.
-Previously when flag was max-fee units were in attoFIL.
-Applicable for auto mode
+   --gas-feecap                   gas feecap for new message (burn and pay to miner, attoFIL/GasUnit) (default: "") --gas-premium                  gas price for new message (pay to miner, attoFIL/GasUnit) (default: "") --gas-limit                    --gas-limit value	gas limit for new message (GasUnit) (default: 0) --auto                         automatically reprice the specified message (default: "false") --fee-limit                    Spend up to X FIL for this message in units of FIL.
+Previously when flag was `max-fee` units were in attoFIL.
+Applicable for auto mode (default: "")
-   --help, -h           show help
+   --help, -h                     show help (default: "false")

 ```

 ### lotus mpool find

 ```
 NAME:
    lotus mpool find - find a message in the mempool